WrightonLabCSU/DRAM/README.md

 In Nextflow DSL2, the `-resume` option offers a powerful feature that allows you to efficiently manage and modify your workflow runs.
 It enables you to resume a run after it has finished, make changes to parameters, and reuse previously generated data, enhancing the flexibility and reusability of your workflow.
 Here are some common scenarios where the `-resume` option comes in handy:

-- **I Want to Run Again with a Different Assembler**
+- **I Want to run DRAM2 again but with additional databases**
-  - By using the `-resume` option, if you have not deleted your `work/` directory, running your previous command with the desired changes will allow you to use your quality-controlled reads from your previous run.
+  - By using the `-resume` option, if you have not deleted your `work/` directory, running your previous command with the desired changes will allow you to reuse your called genes and existing annotations.
-  - For example, if you intially used `--assembler megahit`, you can re-assemble using MetaSPAdes by using instead, `--assembler metaspades`.
-This will reuse the quality controlled (trimmed) reads stored in the `work/` directory.
+  - For example, if you intially used `--use_kofam --use_dbcan`, you can add in additional annotation databases like, `--use_kegg --use_uniref`.
+This will reuse the existing called genes to annotate the newly added databases and will retain the existing annotations (assuming they were retained within the modified command).

-- **I Want to Run Again but This Time with a Different Read Mapping Percentage Identity**
-  - Similar to the previous scenario, with the `-resume` option, if you have not deleted your `work/` directory, running your previous command with the desired changes will enable you to reuse your QC'd reads and their assemblies from the previous run.
-  - For example, if you initally used the default mapping % (`bin_min_id_filter 0.99`) but you want to re-map using a different %, you can change your command to `--bin_min_id_filter 0.95`.
-This will enable you to reuse your trimmed reads and previous assemblies - the pipeline will pickup at the mapping stage.

-- **I Want to Lower My Completeness and Contamination Values**
-  - For this scenario, you have two options:
-    1) Examine the checkm2 logs and identify the bins you are interested in within the `all_metabat_bins/` output directory.
-    2) Use the `-resume` option to your advantage.
-If you have not deleted your `work/` directory, running your previous command with the desired changes will allow you to reuse your QC'd reads and their assemblies from the previous run.

 These Nextflow tips and tricks demonstrate how the `-resume` option can optimize your workflow, save time, and improve the reusability of previously computed data.

+**How the resume option does NOT work:**
+- <examples>

 --------